 The Commission supports the need for accountability of the regulator through some form of merits review.
-Outcomes for consumers are likely to be improved if the proposed changes in the LMR Panel report to encourage a greater focus on objectives and overall outcomes by the review body are implemented.
-However, this final rule determination and the final rule proceed on the basis of the merits review arrangements existing at this point in time.
+Outcomes for consumers are likely to be improved if the x Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services proposed changes in the LMR Panel report to encourage a greater focus on objectives and overall outcomes by the review body are implemented.
+However, this final position paper and the final position rule proceed on the basis of the merits review arrangements existing at this point in time.
 As noted by the LMR Panel final report, to the extent that the merits review arrangements change, there may also need to be further rule changes to align the rules with the changes to the NEL and NGL regarding issues such as the definition of a reviewable decision.